victorlaerte/task-interdependence/Building an Initial Theory of Task Interdependence in Software Development Teams A Case Study.md

 BY 'Victor Oliveira'
 ON '2017-02-11T12:48:00'VO
 NOTE: 'Sentimento de Pertencimento'
-NOTE: 'Pode ser também feeling of belongig']
+NOTE: 'Pode ser também feeling of belongig'
+NOTE: 'TROCAR POR FEELING OF BELONGIG']
 , emerges as an individual construct, from which each of research participants perceive their relationship with the team, feeling part and believing in the value of teamwork.
 This construct is linked to the internal team dynamics.
 In this research it was possible to verify a strong feeling of belonging of team among its members.

 _  __"__ Me sinto muito parte do time (...)"._